AmahleZuma/Zen-Bank/README.md

 # FAQs

 **Security?
 Nah, we are not for that**
 Just give us your username and password.
-We promise not to **not** hash it...or "mistakingly" sharing it like an api key.
+We promise not to **not** hash it...or "mistakingly" share it on Twitter for all to see.
 **Source:** Trust us bro

 **Great UX Design?
 Nope, not all of us are Soy Latte drinking hippies(No offence to my hippies)**